dotnet/AspNetCore.Docs/aspnetcore/testing/troubleshoot.md

 ## .NET Core SDK warnings

 ### Both the 32 and 64 bit versions of the .NET Core SDK are installed
-In the **New Project** dialog for ASP.NET Core, you may see the following warning appear at the top:
+In the **New Project** dialog for ASP.NET Core, you may see the following warning:

     Both 32 and 64 bit versions of the .NET Core SDK are installed.
 Only templates from the 64 bit version(s) installed at C:\Program Files\dotnet\sdk\" will be displayed.